Diploma in Arts Business Management (N91)

 Why ABM?

-• Experience real-world learning through industry projects that will help you build a stellar portfolio and professional network
+• Real-world learning through industry projects to build a stellar portfolio and professional network

-• Broad-based curriculum anchored on the creative arts, heritage and event management fields to give you more career options
+• Broad-based curriculum anchored in the creative arts, heritage and event management sectors to give you more career options

 About ABM

-To give you a solid foundation, you will be introduced to business and management skills that will teach you how to manage, market and finance arts and heritage organisations.
-Learn how to conduct research on cultural audiences, use digital media to market your event to specific audience segments, develop sponsorship strategies, and organise physical and digital festivals and events.
+To give you a solid foundation, you will be introduced to business and management skills that will equip you with skills to manage, market and finance arts and heritage organisations.
+Learn how to conduct research on cultural audiences, use digital media to market your event to different audience segments, develop sponsorship strategies, and organise festivals and events.

-One of the highlights of your ABM journey is the opportunity to plan and organise Verve, an annual community arts festival.
-You will apply the skills and knowledge that you have learnt to plan and implement programmes, present arts and cultural performances, work with artists and volunteers, and ensure financial sustainability for the event.
+One of the highlights of your ABM journey is the opportunity to plan and organise Verve, an annual arts festival.
+Apply your skills and knowledge to plan and implement programmes, present arts and cultural performances, work with artists and volunteers, and ensure financial sustainability for the event.

-Our tie-ups with renowned arts and heritage organisations such as the Singapore Art Museum, Arts House Limited and National Heritage Board will allow you to gain insights into the ins and outs of the local arts scene.
-Be prepared to learn from and get inspired by veterans of the arts, culture and heritage fields!
+Our tie-ups with renowned arts and heritage organisations such as the Singapore Art Museum, Arts House Limited and National Heritage Board will allow you to gain insights into the ins and outs of the local arts and heritage scene.
+Through industry visits and sponsored projects, prepare to learn from and get inspired by veterans of the arts, culture and heritage fields!

 Arts House